SS5081 - Education: Experiential Learning (2019/20)

 • Apply their prior learning in an appropriate work environment;

-• Relate specific knowledge (theoretical perspectives as well as policy and practice understanding) to the work environment;
+• Relate specific knowledge (theoretical perspectives, ethics, policy and practice understanding) to the work or mentoring environment;

 • Consider professional practice and pedagogies in specific real-life situations;